What is Policy Rollback?

 When a policy change causes problems, speed of recovery matters.
 If agents are being blocked from legitimate operations, every minute of downtime affects productivity or revenue.
 If a policy change accidentally permitted access that should be denied, every minute of exposure is a compliance risk.
 Rollback must be fast, reliable, and well-understood by the team.

-Git makes rollback straightforward.
-A git revert creates a new commit that undoes the problematic change, preserving the full history (including the mistake and the fix).
-The reverted policy is then deployed through the same CI/CD pipeline, ensuring the rollback goes through the same validation as any other change.
-This is materially better than manually editing production policy files, which has no audit trail and no validation.
+Keeping a copy of each policy document in version control makes rollback straightforward.
+A git revert creates a new commit that restores the known-good JSON, preserving the full history (including the mistake and the fix).
+Pasting that document back through the Raw JSON view re-applies it, and the same save-time validation runs as for any other change.
+This is materially better than reconstructing a policy from memory, which has no record of what the known-good version actually was.

 HOW POLICYLAYER USES THIS